kidustafese7-dotcom/keylogger_in_WAN/README.md

 ## 1. Keylogger Script

+# start port forwarding on port 6060 and put the link on the code keylog_url.py

 ### Description
 This script listens for keyboard events and buffers the keystrokes.
 Every 10 seconds, it sends the accumulated logs to a specified webhook URL via HTTP POST request.